rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

 12. On the application details page, click Activate and confirm that you want to activate the new application.

-## Task 2 : Find the Domain URL and Generate a Secret Token
+### Find the Domain URL and Generate a Secret Token

-1. Return to the identity domain overview by clicking the identity domain name in the breadcrumbs.
+13. Return to the identity domain overview by clicking the identity domain name in the breadcrumbs.
 Click Copy next to the Domain URL in Domain information and save the URL to an app where you can edit it.
 The OCI IAM GUID is the **IdentityDomainID** part of the domain URL:

     ```
     https://<IdentityDomainID>.identity.oraclecloud.com:443/fed/v1/idp/sso